AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 ## Note

 All methods, operators and math functions pertaining to these types (except for `copy` and `deepcopy`) return instances belonging to their associated core types: viz., `Bool,` `Integer,` `Real,` `Vector{Float64},` `Matrix{Float64}` or `Array{Float64,3}.` This is because their intended use is to permit mutable fields to be incorporated into what are otherwise immutable data structures; thereby, allowing such fields to have a potential to change their values.
-As such, mutable fields belonging to immutable data structures will have the necessary infrastructure to be able to be used seamlessly in simple mathematical formulae outside their defining data structures.
+As such, mutable fields belonging to immutable data structures will have the necessary infrastructure to be able to be used seamlessly in simple mathematical formulæ outside their defining data structures.

 [Home Page](.\README.md)